ScheglyakStas/Monolith_Gantry_3030/README.md

 Changes compared to the original:
 - 3030 extrusions and M8 screws for better rigidity
 - MGN12H rails on Y axis (due to MGN9 being incompatible with 3030)
+- X axis flipped by default, for use with CPAP toolheads like Gustav or Archetype Breakneck

 As for now, the only version available is 9/10mm 2WD with decoupled motors.

 BOM and a non-decoupled version will be added soon.